eidosmontreal/teamcity-msteams-notifier/README.md

 _Tested on TeamCity 2019.1 (build 65998)_

 ## Installation

-Head over to the [releases](https://github.com/spyder007/teamcity-msteams-notifier/releases) section and get the zip labelled `tcMsTeamsNotifierPlugin.zip` from there (do not download the one on this page).
-Copy the zip file into your [TeamCity plugins directory](https://confluence.jetbrains.com/display/TCD9/Installing+Additional+Plugins).
+Make sure you have local installations of:
+- JDK 8
+- Maven 3
+(See Development below for more information.)

+From the base of this repo, run the commands:
+- mvn package
+This will create a ZIP file in .\tcmsteamsbuildnotifier-webi-ui\target\
+Copy this ZIP file to the data directory of your TeamCity installation, under \plugins.
-You will need to restart the TeamCity service before you can configure the plugin.
+You will need to restart the TeamCity service before it can load the plugin.

 ## Configuration